sagemath/trac_to_gh/Issue 2072.md

 # Issue 2072: Remove _neg_c_impl and _invert_c_impl from some classes.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2072

 Original creator: robertwb